zitaoliu/zitaoliu.github.io/_includes/index_content.md

 **A Practical Deep Online Ranking System in E-commerce Recommendation**
 Y. Yan, **Z. Liu**, M. Zhao, W. Tao, P. Yan, and Y. Bao
-ECML-PKDD'18: European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 2018.
+ECML-PKDD'18: The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 2018.

 **A Novel ILP Framework for Summarizing Content with High Lexical Variety**
 W. Luo, F. Liu, **Z. Liu** and D. Litman